Parking and Transit

 Getting to Downtown Alameda is easy.
 Whether you need assistance or just want to leave the car behind, there are plenty of convenient choices...

-The Civic Center Parking Structure is the best deal in town for parking near movies, surrounding businesses, and civic institutions -- rates are half the cost of parking meters, paid hours end at 5:00pm instead of 6:00pm, and parking validation is available for some activities.
+The Civic Center Parking Structure is the best place for longer-term parking and offers low rates for parking near downtown businesses and civic institutions -- rates are half the cost of parking meters, paid hours end at 5:00pm instead of 6:00pm, and parking validation is available for some activities.

-The City also operates two surface parking lots in the Park Street district, along with street parking in front of the businesses.
+The City also operates two surface parking lots in Downtown Alameda with easy access to Park Street, and street parking in front of businesses outside the core area.
 Hourly fees for all meters are in effect Monday - Saturday, 9:00am - 6:00pm.

-Lot C is accessible from both Central Avenue and Alameda Avenue between Oak and Park Streets
+Lot C is accessible from both Central Avenue and Alameda Avenue between Oak Street and Park Street.

 Electric Car Charging Stations